 If you do a DNA test, you might not always hear what you wanted to hear.
 Now I ran out of excuses…

 Be careful what you wish for, you might just get it.
-Doing a DNA test encouraged me to be more honest to myself, make healthier choices and become a better version of myself.
+Doing a DNA test encouraged me to be more honest with myself, make healthier choices, and become a better version of myself.
 Even though I was a foodie for years, this was the thing that sparked my interest in nutrition and nutritional science.
 It was an unexpected wake-up call.

 My lifelong weight struggle in a nutshell

 I struggled with my weight all my life and was firmly convinced that I’m destined to be chubby.
 During my childhood, my weight kept creeping up and up.
-Ultimately I ended up at 120 kilos (265 pounds) when I was around 18 years old.
+Ultimately, I ended up at 120 kilos (265 pounds) when I was around 18 years old.
 Something clicked in my brain when I saw that devastating number on the scale.
-I started doing WeightWatchers for 3 years, started to love cooking and lost 30 kilos.
-More importantly, I learned about more healthy eating habits and how much calories are in which foods.
+I started doing WeightWatchers for 3 years, started to love cooking, and lost 30 kilos.
+More importantly, I learned about more healthy eating habits and how many calories are in which foods.

 Turns out that I was very wrong and that I was deceiving myself.